The Best Paleo Banana Bread

 Originally I was going to post a Banana Bread recipe that I used to make that was always a winner in my household, it was really moist and packed full of flavour.

 I created an Specific Carbohydrate Diet equivalent version that SA admits tastes better then the original, which is saying A LOT.
-This banana bread really does deserve the title of ‘The Best’ as its light, incredibly moist and full of banana flavour.
+This Paleo Banana Bread really does deserve the title of ‘The Best’ as its light, incredibly moist and full of banana flavour.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 - 2 1/2 cups almond flour

 - 1/2 tsp baking soda

 - 3 tbsp melted coconut oil or butter

 - 4 very ripe bananas

 - 1/3 cup chopped walnuts

 - Preheat the oven to 175 degrees Celsius (350 degrees Fahrenheit)